ideematic/stall-authorize_dot_net/README.md

 Just like the other settings, you can change the way it's configured in the stall initializer file.

+### Sandbox account

+By default, the Authorize.net gateway is configured to run in test mode.

+To run your tests, you'll want to create a Sandbox account at : https://sandbox.authorize.net and use the provided credentials to run your payment tests, before switching to production with your real credentials.

 ### Automatic response URL